Improved reproducibility of diffusion kurtosis imaging using regularized non-linear optimization informed by artificial neural networks: Discussion

 The aim of this study was to investigate the reproducibility of DKI parameters in human white matter using regularized NLLS.
 Based on MK's independence of RK and AK, we hypothesized that imposing regularization only on MK as proposed by \cite{henriques2021toward} may not be enough for robust estimation of the kurtosis tensor.
 We discovered that, despite providing signifcantly better results than standard NLLS, regularizing only MK can result in kurtosis tensor estimates that have implausibly low RK.
 This is due to the fact that the kurtosis tensor can have a complicated shape that corresponds to the correct value of MK but an implausibly low value of RK.
 This issue, highlighted in figures \ref{fig:maps} and \ref{fig:tensor-comparison}, motivated us to also regularize kurtosis tensor magnitude along and perpendicular to the principal diffusion direction.
 Our algorithm has been made publicly available in an easy-to-use open-source Python package to promote reproducible science and to encourage other researchers to further improve the method.

 We chose to use feed-forward artificial neural networks to learn the mapping from data to DKI parameter maps because they are universal function approximators \citep{hornik1989multilayer} that do not require manual feature engineering.
 Depending on the resolution, whole-brain dMRI scans typically contain between tens of thousands and over a million voxels, providing sufficient training data.
 Our algorithm assumes that the training data, i.e., the voxels where the standard NLLS fit did not produce negative AKC values, contains a wide range of different tissue types with varying microstructural properties, making the trained neural networks generalizable.
 This is justified since we know that the standard NLLS fit tends to fail in specific edge cases that make up less than 1\% of the whole brain, given high enough data quality.
 Although the artificial neural networks learned the mapping from data to kurtosis metrics very well on our data, worse predictions are expected if the maps are noisier due to lower data quality.
-This is because we chose to use small hidden layer sizes to avoid overfitting, which can make predicted maps appear smoothed.
 This can be adjusted by changing the network architecture or hypermarameter values.

 The results of our statistical analysis show that the reproducibility of the DKI parameters estimated using our method is comparable to DTI parameters when applied on data acquired using a modern clinical scan protocol.
 However, it must be noted that our data was of high quality and preprocessed using state-of-the-art preprocessing methods.
 It is expected that our algorithm is less robust if applied on low-quality data.